-Our net sales to customers outside of the United States were approximately 37% and 33% of consolidated net sales for the years ended December 31, 2021 and 2020, respectively.
+Our net sales to customers outside of the United States were approximately 37% of consolidated net sales for both the years ended December 31, 2022 and 2021.
 Our growth strategy includes expanding our international business.
 As a result, we are subject to risks from changes in foreign currency exchange rates.
-During the year ended December 31, 2021, we entered into forward currency exchange contracts with financial institutions to create an economic hedge to specifically manage a portion of the foreign exchange risk exposure associated with certain consolidated subsidiaries' non-functional currency denominated assets and liabilities.
-All foreign currency exchange contracts entered into by us as of December 31, 2021 have terms of three months or less.
+During the year ended December 31, 2022, we entered into forward currency exchange contracts with financial institutions to create an economic hedge to specifically manage a portion of the foreign exchange risk exposure associated with certain consolidated subsidiaries' non-functional currency denominated assets and liabilities.
+All foreign currency exchange contracts entered into by us as of December 31, 2022 have terms of three months or less.
 We do not enter into forward currency exchange contracts for speculation or trading purposes.

 We have not designated our foreign currency exchange contracts as hedge transactions under FASB ASC 815.
-Therefore, gains and losses on our foreign currency exchange contracts are recognized in other income, net, in the consolidated statements of income, and are largely offset by the changes in the fair value of the underlying economically hedged item.
-We do not consider the potential loss resulting from a hypothetical 10% adverse change in quoted foreign currency exchange rates as of December 31, 2021 to be significant.
+Therefore, gains and losses on our foreign currency exchange contracts are recognized in other (expense) income, net, in the consolidated statements of income, and are largely offset by the changes in the fair value of the underlying economically hedged item.
+We do not consider the potential loss resulting from a hypothetical 10% adverse change in quoted foreign currency exchange rates as of December 31, 2022 to be significant.

-As of December 31, 2021, we had \$1.33 billion in cash and cash equivalents, \$1.75 billion in short-term investments and \$99.4 million in long-term investments including certificates of deposit, commercial paper, U.S. government agency securities, U.S. treasuries, and to a lesser extent, municipal securities.
-Certain of these investments are subject to general credit, liquidity, market and interest rate risks.
+As of December 31, 2022, we had \$1.31 billion in cash and cash equivalents, \$1.36 billion in short-term investments and \$61.4 million in long-term investments Certain of these investments are subject to general credit, liquidity, market and interest rate risks.